 • Grease or line a 12-cup muffin pan.

-• Add the almond flour or oat flour, baking soda, baking powder, salt, and pumpkin pie spice.
+• Add the almond flour, baking soda, baking powder, salt, and pumpkin pie spice.
 Stir until well incorporated.

 • Pour in the chocolate chips (if using) and gently stir until combined.